everypinio/hardpy/docs/documentation/hardpy_panel.md

 The user can turn on the sound of the end of the test by clicking on the **Turn on the sound** button.

+Sound can also be enabled by setting `sound_on = true` in the frontend configuration section.
 Sound is disabled by default.

 ### Full-size start/stop button